ginopalazzo/ginopalazzo.github.io/_posts/2018-02-27-pyshp-queries.markdown

 ---
 layout: post
 title:  "Writing a small query snippet for pyshp records"
-description: "pyshp is the standard library for reading and writing shp files.
+description: "pyshp is the most used python library for reading and writing shp files.
 Let's try to make some queries."
 date:   2018-02-27 07:17:11 +0100
 categories: ["Python", "Data"]
 ---